VHS Revival looks back at some of box art’s greatest triumphs

 Not only did you have arguably the coolest distributor logo of the 1980s, you gave a home to some of the strangest and most memorable movies of the VHS glory years, and The Video Dead is no exception.

 Released in 1986, the movie was at the cheaper end of the meta-infused horror-through-appliances scale, a sub-genre which included Poltergeist, Videodrome, Pulse, The Brain . . . well, you get the idea.
 A delight of practical effects and cheapskate horror, the movie has achieved cult status among fans of schlock, but for cover art purists this canvas-based masterwork is even more memorable.

-Conceptually it is pretty straightforward, as an undead zombie uses an unplugged TV as a supernatural gateway, but most impressive is the artwork itself.
-An explosion of imagination sublimely executed, it is everything that was great about this lost art form.
+Conceptually it is pretty straightforward, an undead zombie using an unplugged TV as a supernatural gateway, but most impressive is the artwork itself.
+An explosion of imagination sublimely executed through the then dominant canvas art medium, it is everything that was great about this lost art form.

-But what makes this one particularly appealing among horror fans and VHS collectors in general is the fact that Medusa exploited the peak of horror movie box art by producing a double-sided sleeve.
+But what makes this one particularly appealing among horror fans and VHS collectors in general is the fact that Medusa treated horror fans to an incredible double-sided sleeve.
 Side 2, which can seen directly above, is not too dissimilar, but two striking examples of canvas art crammed into one box is a dream come true for fans of the era.